 Here are the types of invoices you can get, and their relevance to Amazon in descending order:

 - Manufacturer Direct Invoice (Brand Owner)

 - Online Purchase Order + Picture of Item on Website + Packing Slip

 - Retail Receipt from Big Box store with UPC

 - Retail Receipt without UPC

-The issue you can have with retail, online receipts and liquidation invoices is Amazon understands the liberal returns policy offered by retailers.
-Such policies can result in non-new or even counterfeit product being available in retail locations.
+The issue you can have with retail, online receipts, and liquidation invoices is Amazon understands the liberal returns policy offered by retailers.
+Such policies can result in non-new or even counterfeit products being available in retail locations.

 Focus on doing things right, operating above board, and most of all exceeding the minimum standards.
 Part of being successful is being great.
 If you strive for perfection in your business and process, your growth potential is unlimited.